smittytone/mnu/README.md

 ## Release Notes ##

+- 1.5.2 *Unreleased*
+    - Correctly record the preference for starting MNU automatically at login.
 - 1.5.1 *28 April 2021*
     - Update `brew update` and `brew upgrade` scripts for M1 Macs:
         - Support brew at `/opt/homebrew` as well as `/usr/local`